DigitalPublishingToolkit/TODManual/md/Manual.md

 Now that you have your markdown file(s), you can create an epub:

+- open the terminal, navigate to your resources folder as you did in 4.1

+		cd (with a space at end) pathofyourfolder

-- open the terminal and type in command line the following and press enter:
+- then, type in "make book.epub" in your command line and press enter:

 		make book.epub
 	![](imgs/terminal3.png)